uh-marketplace/uh-marketplace.github.io/index.md

 Kendric: "Interface is nice, easy to naviagte good colorway, but when adding an item personally, the containers are too close in the profile section."

+Matthew: "I think overall the design is very straightforward and easy to navigate (i like the ui and how listings popup without having to load a new tab), however it may also be too simple.
+Areas like the top picks section when going to the explore tab could be improved on by including a view count for each item and have them be ranked from highest to lowest for the day.
+I also think the area for inputting images in the item listing creation area could be simplified by including other ways to input the image besides url (ex: button that leads to opening camera roll or browsing files on the computer).
+I also feel like the area to expand the listing when browsing could be bigger.
+The only way to expand the listing is by clicking on the title, however, i think most people would gravitate to clicking on the image instead (which leads to no response)."

 ---